ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 Now we're getting weird.
 Let's get a bit more concrete and look at using the `Maybe` monad and some notations that make it more comfortable.

-Let's write an expression that does the following:
+Write an expression that does the following:

 1. Subtract 10 from an initial value and throw an error if negative
 2. Square the result from 1. and throw an error if odd
 3. Subtract 5 from the result of 2.

 Now let's write a set of functions that perform these operations, including generating errors.
-We'll use `Just` to return values and `Nothing` to return errors as is common with `Mabye`:
+We'll use `Just` to return values and `Nothing` to return errors as is common with `Maybe`:

 ```haskell
 a = \x -> if x<10 then Nothing else (Just (x-10))